aws-samples/aws-lex-web-ui/src/website/README.md

 # Overview
-This directory contains a sample site to showing how to load the chatbot UI as a full page or in an iframe.
+This directory contains a sample site to showing how to load the chatbot UI as a full page or embedded in an iframe.
 These are meant to be quick examples on how to integrate the chatbot UI into exising websites.

 The sample website depends on configuration files in the [/src/config](/src/config) directory.
 As a minimum, you should configure